[Fixed] Erase Assistant Is Not Supported on This Mac (Tahoe)

 Conclusion

-In this post, how to fix "Erase Assistant is not supported on this Mac" and temporary alternative tools for Erase Assistant are introduced in detail.
+This post explained how to fix the “Erase Assistant is not supported on this Mac” issue and introduced some temporary alternative tools.

-Hope these methods work for your Mac.
-Go and fix this tackle issue now!
+Hopefully, these methods work for your Mac.
+Try them now and resolve the issue!